 I started my freelance career right when the recession in 2007-2008 started.
 It was a bold choice and my friends called me names, but I had a simple theory: if I can survive the financial crisis with a new business, things can only get better from then on.

 Small businesses are not easy to run.
 Growing from a one man show to 2 people is really hard.
-Shane from Modern Tribe discussed the incredible challenges of hiring the first employee in an online session few months ago and most of the time it’s an adventure that requires you to teach every day, then work overnight, and still pay your own costs and a salary on top of it.
+Shane from Modern Tribe discussed the incredible challenges of hiring the first employee in an online session a few months ago and most of the time it’s an adventure that requires you to teach every day, then work overnight, and still pay your own costs and a salary on top of it.

 That’s just crazy.

-Hiring for a business with initial capital (from other businesses, a VC or somewhere else) is easy – you need resources and you can offer a nice salary, a training period, and different benefits.
+Hiring for a business with some initial capital (from other businesses, a VC or somewhere else) is easy – you need resources and you can offer a nice salary, a training period, and different benefits.
 Large international corporations and Fortune 500 companies often provide a full employee package including tons of benefits that allows them to find the best talent available.
-They can invest in internal training courses, hiring leading HR agencies, outsourcing to the best consultants in the world and so forth.
+They can invest in internal training courses, hiring leading HR agencies, outsourcing to the best WordPress consultants in the world and so forth.

 And that’s not something that a freelancer or a small business owner can afford to do.